 Shuttle buses were offered from the University of Technology campus near the foot of the mountain in an effort to reduce traffic and parking roadblocks on the narrow mountain trail.
 Event goers received wristbands, a brochure and event newspaper section, along with a chilled bottle of water in exchange for tickets before being loaded onto a bus.
 The ~45minute scenic drive in the mountains delighted passengers with bird’s-eye views of the city below.
-A tour guide pointed out popular sites and offered any interested passengers a ‘stop off’ at eateries along the route for another designated bus to pick up and transport to the destination later if desired.
+A tour guide pointed out popular sites and offered any interested passengers a ‘stop off’ at eateries along the route, some of which I’ve indulged at, for another designated bus to pick up and transport to the destination later if desired.

 Exhibitors were mainly from the food and beverage industry, and were complemented by showings of artisans, culture, self-care, and more.
 Even though a majority of displays promoted coffee-based products, in no way did traversing from tent to tent feel repetitive.
 Each exhibitor had a unique personality, product presentation, and did a great job in showcasing the variety that our coffee offers.
 Blue Mountain coffee of ranging flavours and forms were enjoyed as hot and cold beverages, meals and desserts, home and body care items, and so much more!